"I thought the course and the teacher were excellent. I learnt a lot that will help me in my work going forward."

 - Be aware of the practical and ethical issues which must be considered when conducting narrative inquiry.

-- Understand the various ways in which narrative analysis is employed in qualitative research.
+- Understand the various ways in which narratives and storytelling are employed in qualitative research.

-- Gain knowledge of the various forms of narrative analysis which can be employed in qualitative research.
+- Gain knowledge of the various forms of narratives which can be employed in qualitative research.

 - Understand the role that collaboration plays between researcher and participant in narrative inquiry.

-- Demonstrate awareness of the ethical and practical issues which must be considered when conducting narrative analysis.
+- Demonstrate awareness of the ethical and practical issues which must be considered when using storytelling and narratives in research.

 During the course we will cover: